 Product description

-Please Note: When purchasing plants please consider that each live item is unique and may therefore differ from the images shown, which are for illustration purposes only.
-Depending on season, some plants may be pruned back to encourage growth and deciduous plants may arrive without leaves.
-Collections or 'mixed' listings for plants will be selected dependant on availability and carefully hand-picked to ensure their quality.
+Please Note: When purchasing plants please consider that each live item is unique and may therefore differ from the images shown, which are for illustration purposes only - The plant will be supplied in a growers pot.

 Garden Plant Size Guide